gradosevic/OpenFace/README.md

 # OpenFace
 Face recognition solution that can be used as a REST web service.
 Send requests to a web service for face recognition and receive a JSON response.

 This is a wrapper for [cmusatyalab/openface](https://github.com/cmusatyalab/openface) Docker solution.
 It contains scripts for automatic environment setup and startup.
+This project was created in order to start quickly using OpenFace - face recognition features and gives you the flexibility to integrate it with any existing project that can consume the REST service.
+The setup should hopefully be much easier and automated, comparing to the original project.

 # Requirements
 - Docker installed on Windows, Mac or Linux